-Survivors of sexual assault who are female-identifying are encouraged to apply.
+Survivors of sexual assault who are women, female–identifying, non-binary, or gender nonconforming are encouraged to apply.
 Applications are currently being accepted via referral by a service providing organization.
 All participants will undergo a confidential screening process with a licensed, trauma-informed therapist.

 How to apply

-- Applications will be accepted on a rolling basis with priority given to those received by Monday, March 1st.
+- Applications will be accepted on a rolling basis.

 - The workshop is FREE to participants.
-Every participant completing all three sessions will receive a stipend of $50/session to cover any costs associated with participating.
-Light refreshments will be provided at each session.
+Every participant completing all four sessions will receive a stipend of $150 to cover any costs associated with participating.

 - Please view our program fact sheet to learn more and view frequently asked questions: